spryker/cakephp-statemachine/docs/README.md

 <event name="create pdf" command="Test/Command" />
 ```

-The map of command names and classes in code is done in the StateMachineHandler's 's `getCommands()`
+The map of command names and classes in code is done in the StateMachineHandler's 's `getCommands()`.
-which should implement `StateMachine\Dependency\StateMachineHandlerInterface`.

 ## Creating a new State Machine